jaksik/montezuma-media/src/pages/photography/present-moment.md

 2. Here and now.
 3. Where time ceases to exist.

-Some times you might just get lucky and find your self in the present moment, a place where time doesn't exist.git ad
+Some times you might just get lucky and find your self in the present moment, a place where time doesn't exist.